ekino/gems/typescript/README.md

     ```

 9. **Avoid Magic Numbers and Strings**:
-   - **Explanation**: Définis des constantes pour les valeurs récurrentes afin de rendre le code plus lisible et maintenable.
+   - **Explanation**: Define constants for recurring values to make the code more readable and maintainable.
     ```typescript
     const MAX_USERS = 100;